How to Get Around in Malaysia: 7+ Convenient Ways

 But don't worry – we've got you covered!
 This comprehensive guide from TravelThru will help you navigate Malaysia like a seasoned traveler.
 So, get ready to transform your Malaysian journey from a potential transportation headache into a seamless, exciting exploration of this diverse and beautiful country!

-Trains
+1. Trains

-Malaysia's towns are conveniently linked by affordable, frequent trains.
-Additionally, these trains seamlessly connect to destinations in Thailand and Singapore.
 The West Coastline extends from the Thai border at Padang Besar to Johor Bahru, located just across the causeway from Singapore.
 On the other hand, the East Coastline, also known as the "Jungle" Line, diverges at Gemas and follows the eastern coastline toward Kota Bharu in Kelantan.

-Although trains may be less frequent and slightly pricier than buses, they provide a serene and comfortable journey through Malaysia's picturesque tropical landscapes.
+Although trains may be less frequent and slightly pricier than buses, they provide a serene and comfortable journey through Malaysia's landscapes.
 Moreover, they arrive at a series of historic British-built train stations in cities like Kuala Lumpur, Ipoh, and Butterworth.
-These services are operated by KTM using a combination of electric and diesel trains, and their second-class seats offer ample comfort for daytime travel.

-Buses
+2. Buses

 Many private bus companies compete for passengers in Malaysia, resulting in low fares and frequent departures.
 Konsortium Transnasional Berhad is the biggest, but there are still lots of choices.
 Compare prices and routes by checking different counters in bus stations.

 Malaysian buses are usually fast and comfortable, with airplane-like seats and very strong air-conditioning (wear a sweater!).
-They're also very affordable, even for long journeys, and run day and night to big cities – on the peninsula, you can often just turn up and get a seat within an hour.
+They're also very affordable, even for long journeys, and run day and night to big cities.
+On the peninsula, you can often just turn up and get a seat within an hour.

 In Borneo, buses are less frequent, so plan ahead.
 There may only be one or two a day, so book online, through a travel agency, or directly with the driver a few days before.

-Taxis & Ride-Hailing
+3. Taxis & Ride-Hailing

 When you need to zip around Malaysian cities or reach your destination directly, taxis and ride-hailing services are your trusty companions.
 Traditional taxis, painted in vibrant colors, are a common sight throughout urban areas.
 You can easily hail one on the street or find them waiting at designated taxi stands.

-Domestic Flights
+5. Domestic Flights

 Although many travelers avoid domestic flights for environmental reasons, there are cases in Borneo where flying is much more practical than enduring long, uncomfortable road trips.
 For instance, reaching isolated areas like Gunung Mulu National Park or the Kelabit Highlands is far easier by taking a short flight with MASwings.

 Similarly, flying is the recommended way to travel between Peninsular Malaysia and East Malaysia (Sabah and Sarawak).
-Despite safety concerns with some Malaysian airlines, budget carriers like Air Asia and Malindo Air, as well as the national carrier Malaysia Airlines, offer attractive fares for frequent flights connecting cities across the country.
+Despite safety concerns with some Malaysian airlines, budget carriers like Air Asia and Malindo Air, as well as the national carrier Malaysia Airlines, offer attractive fares for frequent flights across the country.

-Ferries
+6. Ferries

-Numerous ferries operate between coastal ports and islands like Penang, Pulau Langkawi, and various islands off Borneo.
+Many ferries operate between coastal ports and islands like Penang, Pulau Langkawi, and various islands off Borneo.
 There are also international connections between Sabah and Sarawak through Brunei, but no direct routes between Borneo and Peninsular Malaysia.
 When traveling by sea, always locate life vests and emergency exits, and avoid journeys during storms, especially in the monsoon season.

 In Borneo, river travel is an exceptional experience, often taking the form of organized cruises rather than basic passenger boats like those in Kalimantan.
 Trips up the Sungai Kinabatangan in Sabah are particularly memorable, with plenty of wildlife sightings along the way.
 The three-hour river journey to Taman Negara National Park from Kuala Tembeling is another captivating jungle adventure.